-Bill Beutler has spent 20 years inside Wikipedia and built a career around it, founding Beutler Ink, a digital agency specializing in Wikipedia public relations.
-He knows how the machine actually runs, and this interview gets into the mechanics most people never see.
+Bill Beutler has spent two decades inside Wikipedia and built a career around it, founding Beutler Ink, a digital agency specializing in Wikipedia public relations.
+He is one of the few people who can explain how the site actually functions from the inside.

 [READ ORIGINAL →]